Cubs vs. Rockies Player Props Betting Odds

 Hoerner Stats

-- Hoerner has picked up a hit in six games in a row.
-In his last 10 games he is hitting .275 with two doubles and three walks.
+- Hoerner has picked up at least one hit in seven straight games.
+In his last 10 games he is hitting .286 with two doubles and a walk.

 Hoerner Recent Games